 The tiny eggs are wrapped in a silken sac.
-Before laying the eggs, the female digs a hole in the ground around 8 inches deep, lining it with spider silk and finally covering with debris from plants.
+Before laying the eggs, the female digs a hole in the ground around 8 inches deep, lining it with spider silk and finally covering it with debris from plants.
 The eggs are then laid inside this burrow.
 As and when it moves, the female carries the entire sac on its back until the baby spiders hatch out.

 Spiderlings are born helpless, depending on their mother for protection.
 Instantly after they crawl out of their silken case, they clamber up the legs of their mother, crowding on the underside of its abdomen.
-The female spider would then carry the young ones for a few weeks until they are large enough to be independent and defend themselves.
+The female spider would then carry the young ones for a few weeks until they were large enough to be independent and defend themselves.

 Lifespan | Males typically live for a year or less, while females can live for a few years |